mlroger5/prism-lab/content/authors/maddie/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Graduate Research Assistants
+  - Undergraduate Research Assistants
 ---

-Olivia Teasdale is a second-year student in the Master of Arts in Psychological Research program at Texas State University.
-She completed her Bachelors degrees in Psychology and Criminology at Florida State University.
-Olivia is passionate about clinical research, and her research interests include suicide, substance use, and psychopathology.

-Following her Masters, Olivia is excited to continue her work within clinical research and plans to pursue a PhD in Clinical Psychology.

-For fun, Olivia enjoys going on long walks, hiking, playing cozy games, and spending time with loved ones (including her cats!).

-Olivia currently serves as one of the PRISM Lab Managers.
+Maddie Wootan is a student at Texas State University, with a double major in Psychology and Criminal Justice.
+She enjoys live music, hanging out with her friends, and anything true crime.